christiangerbig/christiangerbig/README.md

 I like to use every aspect of new technology available to reach the goals and love to code optimized solutions suiting individual requirements with respect to time, budget and target.

-My motto: "Learning things, improving (them) and reach the goals".
+My motto: Learning things, improving (them) and reach the goals.

-When I'm not developing, I do some coding for retro coding projects in Assembler or I listen to music and explore the deep worlds of music on YouTube to discover new songs and bands.
+When I'm not developing, I do some coding for retro coding projects in Assembler, hiking or I listen to music and explore the deep worlds of music on YouTube to discover new songs and bands.

 I already worked on these projects: